LarsNorlander/dev-diary/python.md

 ### 11:29 AM

 This time, I got to read the chapters on strings and dictionaries.
 The more I read about Python, the more I get excited to try it out and code a bunch of stuff.
 I've already tried a few problems on hacker rank and it feels so nice being able to use the language to solve problems.
 It's nice that I could solve them pretty quickly too!

+### 4:20 PM

+Control flow, functions, generators, and decorators.
+There's a bunch of stuff in Python for doing a bunch of things huh?
+It's surprising how many shortcuts the language has for doing different things and now I'm seeing how I may want to use the language.
+I intend on using it for programming challenges but I'll just read the rest of the book and see what else I could learn.
+I might use Python for other things too.